 The outdoor tennis court is available for guests’ use and a qualified tennis coach can be arranged if desired.

 The Dovecot has a pretty garden with outside dining area and barbecue.
-To the front of the property is a courtyard area with seating which is shared with guests from The Smithy opposite.
+To the front of the property is a courtyard area with seating which is shared with the cottage next door which is privately let.

 The property is fully fitted with state-of-the-art eco-friendly technology including an air source heat system with underfloor heating and Thermafleece insulation, ensuring that guests are kept warm even on the chilliest of days.